Anas-Nasir/Inventory-MS/README.md

 •  The button should decrement the inventory of that product by one.
 It should not affect the inventory of any of the associated parts.
 •  Display a message that indicates the success or failure of a purchase.

+#Created a BuyProductController which included code to check if the product was available, could decrement the inventory by 1 everytime the buy now button is clicked and updated the products
+#Also added ProductError and ProductSuccess html files to show weather the purchase was successful or an error was displayed in case the inventory was empty.

+Created BuyProductController
+code logic is line 27-48
+check if the product is available decreases inventory by 1 and saves the updated product either adds purchase was successful, the product is out of stock or product is not found message

+Also created a Purchase Error and Success to display weather the purchase went through or not

 G.  Modify the parts to track maximum and minimum inventory by doing the following:
 •  Add additional fields to the part entity for maximum and minimum inventory.